hanjinliu/sfHMM/README.md

 ### `sfHMM.io`
 This module contains **input/output** functions that are suitable for sfHMM data analysis or other one-dimensional signal processing.
-- `read` ...
-Load such as csv, txt, dat files, or the first sheet of Excel files.
+- `read` ... *Not recommended now.
+Use "read" method in sfHMM classes instead*
 - `read_excel` ...
 Load all the sheets from Excel files.
-- `save` ...
-Save sfHMM analysis results.
+- `save` ... *Not recommended now.
+Use "save" method in sfHMM classes instead*

 # Common Parameters